 Mail and packages will be delivered to you by a hospital volunteer.
-Any mail received after your discharge will be forwarded to your home address.
+Any mail received after your discharge will be forwarded to vour home address.

 Outgoing mail may be taken to the nursing station or given to your attending nurse.
-Postage stamps are available in the gift shop.